-VIDEO: Gifts of Christmas Pasts That Will Inspire This Sports Fanatic For Years To Come
+VIDEO: Gifts of Christmas Pasts Inspires This Sports Fanatic Every Holiday Season

-BREVARD COUNTY, FLORIDA – With Christmas morning nearly upon us, I remember what it was like to anticipate if I was going to get the things I had asked for from Santa.
+BREVARD COUNTY, FLORIDA – With Christmas morning nearing, I remember vividly what it was like to anticipate receiving the gifts I had asked for from Santa.

 I’m a sports fan, and as far back as I can remember, my Christmas and birthdays were always centered around one sport or another.